Published on August 16, 2021

 What is COVID-19 ("Coronavirus")?

 2019 Novel Coronavirus (COVID-19) is a respiratory disease spreading globally and now in the United States.
-The outbreak in the U.S. is an evolving situation and while the immediate risk to the general public is low, it’s important to prepare for the potential spread of the virus and take precautionary measures to ensure you and your family stay well.
+The outbreak in the U.S. is an evolving situation and it’s important to prepare for the potential spread of the virus and take precautionary measures to ensure you and your family stay well.

 The virus is thought to spread mainly from person-to-person.